ORESoftware/hr4r2/README.md

+# HR4Rv2

+# About

 This is a Node.js / React / Redux / TypeScript project

 It even uses some basic serverside rendering with React.

+The new Hot-Reloading example project for (React + RequireJS + TypeScript) => all React components can be hot-reloaded.
+Front-end TypeScript modules are converted to AMD which facilitates hot-reloading.

+# Running it

 When you run the server and load localhost:3000, it should take you to